Importing the datasets

 Now let’s label the Allenstein region.
 Double-click the

-again, to open up theLayer Properties
+allenstein-regionlayer in theLayers Panelagain, to open up theLayer Properties.

 Select the

-tab in theLayer Properties
+Labelstab in theLayer Propertiesmenu.

 Select the drop-down that says

-, and change it toSingle Labels
+No Labels, and change it toSingle Labels.

 Select the